mnutt/libvmod-lambda/README.md

 ## Overview

-This VMOD allows Varnish to invoke AWS Lambda functions as if they were backends.
+This VMOD allows Varnish to invoke AWS Lambda functions directly, and exposes them as backends.

 ## Building